Learn how to order low carb Subway like an expert.

 My third ordering experience was the worst.
 The sandwich artist tried to make my order while listening to ear buds and greeted me with a stern look rather than a friendly smile.
 It didn’t feel welcoming.

-To make matters worse, my salad was visually unappealing.
-I got the Spicy Italian Chopped Salad which comes with pepperoni and salami for the meats, along with my usual adds of onions, olives, lettuce, spinach and mayo on top.
+My third salad was visually unappealing.
+I got the Spicy Italian Chopped Salad which comes with spicy pepperoni and salami for the meats, along with my usual adds of onions, olives, lettuce, spinach and mayo on top.

 Notice how the meats are buried underneath the greens and the salad doesn’t look all that tempting.
 Ultimately, it tasted good but the experience was ruined by the unwelcoming Subway employee and the lackluster presentation of the salad.

 In case you’re new to low carb eating, I’ll start by saying that all Subway breads are off limits.
-Don’t believe me?
-I’ve compiled the Subway bread carb count for each of their breads.
+Here I’ve compiled the Subway bread carb count for each of their breads.
 The 6-inch subs all have 30 to 43 net carbs and the so-called Subway low carb flatbreads each have 30+ net carbs and therefore aren’t low carb at all.

 Even the Subway gluten-free roll has 49 net carbs.